Zhecheng-Wang/Discrete-Elastic-Rods/README.md

 This implementation adapted time-parallel frame in [[Bergou *et al.*, 2010]](http://www.cs.columbia.edu/cg/pdfs/171-threads.pdf) instead of space-parallel frame in [[Bergou *et al.*, 2008]](http://www.cs.columbia.edu/cg/pdfs/143-rods.pdf).

 ---
+### Update
+May 23, 2023: Plan to polish this repo soon.
+I will evaluate the correctness of the implementation and add more tests.
+I will also add more comments to the code.
+I think there are something wrong with the stretching energy computation...

+---
 ### Author
 Zhecheng Wang